-Accordingly, it is an object and advantage of this invention to provide interactive links to applications and information remotely stored across a network.
+Accordingly, it is an object and advantage of this invention remotely stored across a network.

 It is another object and advantage of this invention to provide graphical representations of interactive links to remotely stored applications and information, the graphical representations being downloadable to client computers and selectively employed to retrieve and present the remotely stored applications and information on the client computers.